pasangdorje/In-the-light-counselling/README.md

 # In-the-light-counselling
-A core project done for Master of Information Technology Capstone subject
+A core project done for Master of Information Technology Capstone subject.
+Technology used: Javascript, React.